-Wolverhampton Wanderers v Gillingham
+Winning start for Lopetegui as Wolves beat Gillingham

 Post update

-Corner, Gillingham.
-Conceded by Nélson Semedo.
+Corner, Wolverhampton Wanderers.
+Conceded by Will Wright.

+We don't just need finishers we need creaters, quality in the box!?

+Gonna struggle to climb off the bottom unless we buy well in january!